SanwuL/5010_Assignment2/feedback.md

 2. Fill the canvas with squares featuring rounded corners;
 3. Apply an RGB gradient color to all squares;
 4. Randomly select several squares and apply random colors to them.

+The instruction is logically sound and the result is as expected.